ASO92/DLR_p2_ContinuousControl_Udacity/Report.md

 1. Evaluate the state and action space.
 2. Establish performance baseline using a random action policy.
 3. Select an appropriate algorithm and begin implementing it.
-4. Run experiments, make revisions, and retrain the agent until the performance threshold is reached.
+4. Run experiments and deploy results.
+5. Present Ideas for Future Work.

 ##### &nbsp;